moka-guys/dnanexus_sambamba_chanjo/README.md

 7. Min mapping quality score to be included (default = 20)
 8. Exclude duplicate reads?
 This True/False boolean denotes whether to filter out reads that have failed quality control `- F not failed_quality_control`.
 True excludes reads that have failed quality control, false includes them.
 9. There is an `additional_sambamba_flags` free form text box for passing additional flags to Sambamba, this excludes arguments passed as a text string to the -F filter flag which are passed using `additional_filter_commands`.
 10. There is an `additional_filter_commands` free form text box for passing additional arguments as a text string to the Sambamba -F filter flag.
-Commands are appended to the existing filter created by using the .
+Commands are appended to the existing filter.

 ## What does this app output?